cyclus/cyclus.github.com/source/arche/tutorial/input_files.rst

 life, in Cyclus, material must have some composition.
 For this example, we can use an LEU-like composition.

-Add the following lines to the bottom of the input file
+Add the following lines to the bottom of the input file (but before the close tag </simulation> )

 .. code-block:: xml